CloudM-Migrate/documentation/Endpoint-Configuration-Guides/O365Tenant.md

 If you are planning a migration the approach matters and prepping your source and destination tenants is fundamental to project success.

+CloudM Migrate will need to have the right settings to successfully connect to both the source and destination and those settings differ by endpoint type.
+All endpoints require the following basics:

+- An account that can access the data
+- The source or destination location of that data
+- Environment to SaaS access rights for the transfer
+- What region should host the VM used to facilate the migration

+For O365 this is defined by the following requirements:

 ---

 <a name="top"></a>